timecommunication/linear_regression/README.md

 | 10.5            | 121872.00 |

 Use the linear regression to get the relation between the experience and the salary.
+Least square method is the base of this solution.

 ![plot](./salary-yearsExperience.jpg)